seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Don't sweat the little stuff
 ----------------------------

 So there you go.
-Don't sweat it.
+Don't worry about it.
 You can use `do` notation, monads, and write programs.
 You don't have to understand exactly what monads are doing under the hood to have an intuition for how to use them.
+Later when you learn the theory, it'll be much easier if you've been using them.

 Assignment
 ----------